awsdocs/amazon-redshift-developer-guide/doc_source/c_high_level_system_architecture.md

  **Databases**

 A cluster contains one or more databases\.
 User data is stored on the compute nodes\.
-Your SQL client communicates with the leader node, which in turn coordinates query execution with the compute nodes\.
+Your SQL client communicates with the leader node, which in turn coordinates query run with the compute nodes\.

 Amazon Redshift is a relational database management system \(RDBMS\), so it is compatible with other RDBMS applications\.
 Although it provides the same functionality as a typical RDBMS, including online transaction processing \(OLTP\) functions such as inserting and deleting data, Amazon Redshift is optimized for high\-performance analysis and reporting of very large datasets\.